Skylodge Peru – The Edgiest Hotel in the World

 To start, Micher pulled out two wine glasses and served us a glass of red each as well as a separate glass of freshly made passion fruit juice.
 Amazingly, each course was actually served in a ceramic serving dish with a tin liner to minimize washing.
 (How do the glasses and ceramic serving dishes survive all that climbing?)
 The food was equally impressive.
 We began with pumpkin soup with fresh cilantro and croutons followed by a full dinner salad topped with apple slices, sunflower seeds and honey mustard dressing.
 The main course was delicious grilled chicken with a fantastic quinoa side dish.

 And the biggest surprise, the dessert was a brownie topped with a passion fruit glaze and fresh strawberries.
-Micher actually apologized because the dessert had slightly shifted to the side of the dish during the climb up from the valley.
-To us, it was nothing short of a miracle that he had managed to climb a thousand feet with all this food on his back and the only issue was a slightly off-center dessert.
+Micher actually apologized because the dessert had slightly shifted to the side of the dish during the climb up from the Sacred Valley.
+To us, it was nothing short of a miracle that he had managed to climb a thousand feet up to the Skylodge Adventure Suites with all this food on his back and the only issue was a slightly off-center dessert.
 Insanity!
 This is one meal I will remember forever.

 Since we did our Skylodge adventure in 2014, Natura Vive has added a large dining capsule with an equally fantastic view over the Sacred Valley.
 It’s a great addition to the Skylodge Adventure Suites.
 And what better place for guests to share a meal and discuss their views (pun intended) than 400 meters above the ground.